justinpbarnett/unity-mcp/UnityMcpBridge/README.md

       - Command: uv
       - Args: run --directory <pythonDir> server.py
     - Manual Setup: Opens a window with a pre-filled JSON snippet to copy/paste into your client config.
-    - Choose UV Install Location: If uv isn’t on PATH, select the uv binary.
+    - Choose `uv` Install Location: If uv isn’t on PATH, select the uv binary.
     - A compact “Config:” line shows the resolved config file name once uv/server are detected.
   - Claude Code:
     - Register with Claude Code / Unregister UnityMCP with Claude Code.